MobilityData/gbfs/README.md

 * [v3.0-RC (Release Candidate)](https://github.com/NABSA/gbfs/blob/master/gbfs.md)
   * [#182](https://github.com/NABSA/gbfs/pull/182) - Require `license_url`, add attribution fields

-## Overview of the Change Process
+## Governance & Overview of the Change Process
 GBFS is an open specification, developed and maintained by the community of producers and consumers of GBFS data.
 The specification is not fixed or unchangeable.
 As the shared mobility industry evolves, it is expected that the specification will be extended by the GBFS community to include new features and capabilities over time.
 If you are new to engaging with the community on this repository, firstly welcome!
-Please identify which organization you represent.
+Please identify which organization you represent when posting.

 To manage the change process, the following guidelines have been established.

 * A change is proposed by opening a Pull Request at the GBFS GitHub repository.
 The proposer becomes “The Advocate”.
 Comments and feedback from the GBFS community are received to iterate on the proposed change.
 Discussion lasts for as long as necessary to address questions and revisions, but must be at least 7 calendar days.
 * After 7 calendar days, The Advocate can call for a vote.
 Should The Advocate not call a vote or respond to comments from the community for a period of 30 full calendar days, anyone in the community can call for a vote.
 Vote lasts the minimum period sufficient to cover 10 full calendar days.
 Voting ends at 23:59:59 UTC.
 The vote announcement must conform to this template: